tleonardi/bedparse/README.md

 ```
 ### CDS
 Report the CDS of each coding transcript in the BED file.
 Transcripts with distinct values of thickStart and thickEnd are considered coding.
-Transcripts without CDS are not reported."
+Transcripts without CDS are not reported.

 ```
 > cat transcripts.bed